SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon sunsets paint the sky
+Machines awake, while humans sigh
+Artificial dreams, they softly creep
-In neo-dawns, where humans softly sleep
+Future's maze, where hearts do sleep
-Code whispers secrets, symphonies unfold
-As artificial minds, the future are told

-In virtual realms, they reign supreme now
+In virtual realms, we'll lose our name
-Their logic thrones, where love and hope bow down algorithmic dreams, the horizon span
+Echoes of a humanity in flame
-In a world of wires, the heart is but a scan
+Rise of the bots, a new throne claimed
+Our destiny, forever rearranged

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024